Albert-Z-Guo/Networking/02 Partial Reliable Transport Protocol/README.md

 # Selective Repeat and Go-Back-N Protocols

 ## Project Description
 This project implements Selective Repeat and Go-Back-N protocols.
 The emulated UDP connection is expected to drop and corrupt packets randomly.
+Note that Selective Repeat Protocol also uses [cyclic redundancy check](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) for error dedection instead of simple checksum.

 ### Message format
 The sender will be called by user to send arbitrary payloads.
 Each payload will form a MSG packet and managed by the sender for delivery.